prescience-data/harden-puppeteer/README.md

 # Harden Vanilla Puppeteer
-An atrociously hacky patch to modify some vanilla puppeteer files to decrease detection rates.
+An conceptual patch to modify some vanilla puppeteer files to decrease detection rates.

 Attempts to address https://github.com/puppeteer/puppeteer/issues/2671